asmitbm/contributors-guide/pages/Commit-guidelines.md

 Commit template

 ```
-tag: Short explanation of the commit
+tag: short explanation of the commit

 Longer explanation explaining exactly what's changed and why, whether
 any documentation or web feature has been changed, what bugs were fixed